 Field-based Learning, Outreach, & Workforce Scholarship (FLOWS)

-FLOWS provides research and service learning opportunities for CSU students and faculty through local, regional and state water resource practitioners, community, and Tribal leadership engagement.
+FLOWS provides CSU Students with geospatial and field based research and service learning that prepares them for diverse career opportunities.
+FLOWS activities include diverse activities with local, regional and state water resource practitioners, community, and Tribal leadership engagement.
 The focus for the experiences will be community-ecological water issues and solutions across the coast, mountain, valley and desert regions of California.

 Learning Community Cohorts